Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/frame/frame.md

 The `.frame()` modifier method has the following optional parameters:

-- `x` is given as an integer to define the width of the view in `pt`(points).
-SwiftUI assigns the view's width to the frame if `x` is given a `nil` value.
+- `x` entered as an integer to define the width of the view in `pt` (points).
+SwiftUI assigns the view's width to the frame if `x` is given `nil` as a value.

-- `y` is given as an integer to define the view's height in `pt`(points).
-SwiftUI assigns the view's height to the frame if `y` is given a `nil` value.
+- `y` entered as an integer to define the view's height in `pt` (points).
+SwiftUI assigns the view's height to the frame if `y` is given `nil` as a value.

-- `.position` positions the view within the frame.
+- `.position` aligns the view within the frame.
 If the view size and the frame size are the same, there is no effect on the alignment of the view.
-The following options are available:
+Otherwise, the following options are available:

   - `.topLeading`: Positions the view to the top left corner of the frame.
   - `.top`: Positions the view to the top middle of the frame.